marina601/discover-malta/TESTING.md

 - Mobile and Tablet view:

   - Confirm burger button appears on the left-hand side of the navbar.
-  - Confirm the user, suitcase and heart icons apper next to the burger button.
+  - Confirm the user, suitcase and heart icons appear next to the burger button.
   - Click on the burger button, confirm the background colour and the colour of the bars are changing.
-  - Click on the burger button, confirm the drop down menu display links: "Home", "All Trips" and "Categories"
+  - Click on the burger button, confirm the drop-down menu display links: "Home", "All Trips" and "Categories"
-  - Click on the "Categories" dropdown menu and confirm all the category link are displayed.
+  - Click on the "Categories" dropdown menu and confirm all the category links are displayed.
   - Confirm the site heading/logo "Discover Malta" is no longer visible.
   - Followed the same steps as above to determine all the links are working.
   - Flip the tablet and mobile devices to check responsiveness.

 2. Footer
   - Hovered over each link, confirmed background colour changed as expected.
-  - Confrim "Follow Us" is disabled, therefore no animation is present on hover.
+  - Confirm "Follow Us" is disabled, therefore no animation is present on hover.
   - Click all links in the footer, confirm that they take the user to the relevant pages within the site.
-  - Click the social icons, confirm that they open a new tab and takes the user to correct social media platform.
+  - Click the social icons, confirm that they open a new tab and take the user to the correct social media platform.
   - The footer is responsive on all window view sizes.
-  - Check date of copyright information, confirm year displayed matches the current year.
+  - Check the date of copyright information, confirm the year displayed matches the current year.

 3. Favicon
-  - View the site on different devices and confirm the favicon image is present
+  - View the site on different devices and confirm the favicon image is present.

 4. Title
-  - Click on each page, view the tap of each page and confirm each page contains custom title
+  - Click on each page, view the tap of each page and confirm each page contains a custom title.

 ##### back to [content](#table-of-content)

 ### Home Page

 1. Hero Slider
-   - Confrim the carousel images fade within 5 seconds
+   - Confirm the carousel images fade within 5 seconds
    - Confirm the carousel is touch compatible by sliding the fingers to the left and right
-   - Open dev tools in Google Chrome confim each image contains `alt` attribute
+   - Open dev tools in Google Chrome confirm each image contains `alt` attribute

 2. Welcome Message
    - View the welcome message on all devices, confirm the message appears in the centre of the page.